EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Such functions are unpredictable because the programmer has no control over what that external system will say or do.

 When you run an Effect, you often change the world:
-- If you 3D-print a figurine, you cannot reclaim that material.
+- Printing a 3D figurine means you cannot reclaim that material.
-- Once you send a Tweet, you can delete it but people might have already read it.
+- A Tweet can be deleted after sending, but people might have already read it.
+- A database `DELETE` statement can be paired an `INSERT` statement that leaves the database in the same state that it started in.
-- Even if you provide database `DELETE` statements paired with `INSERT` statements, it must still be considered Effectful.
+  However, this must still be considered Effectful.
   Another program might read your data before you delete it, or a database trigger might activate during an `INSERT`.
+- Saying, "You are getting a raise" to someone creates an Effect that may not be reversible.

-Once a program runs an Effect, the impact is out of our control and it cannot be undone.
+Once a program runs an Effect, the impact is out of our control and cannot be undone.

-We must also assume that running an Effect modifies an external system.
-Saying, "You are getting a raise" to someone creates an Effect that may not be reversible.

 There are many types of Effects:
 - Accept user input